 All oceanic regions of the world can experience tsunamis, but in the Indian and Pacific Oceans, there is a more frequent occurrence of large, destructive tsunamis because of the many large earthquakes along major tectonic plate boundaries and ocean trenches.

-Australians considering travel to areas that are affected by natural disasters and severe weather events should give careful thought to the possible dangers and inconveniences.
-If you are planning on travelling to a region after such an event, contact your airline, rail or bus operator to ensure your transport service is still operating.
+If you are considering travel to areas affected by natural disasters and severe weather events give careful thought to the possible dangers and inconveniences.
+If you plan to travel to a region after an event, contact your airline, rail or bus operator to ensure your transport service is still operating.
 Contact the place where you intend to stay for information on local conditions.
-Information on weather conditions and any weather alerts issued by local authorities in the United States can be found on the
+Information on weather conditions and any weather alerts issued by local authorities can be found on the

 National Weather Service website by clicking the link to the relevant state(s).